 In every run of Be a Better Me in 30 Days, we would work on showing appreciation on Day 15, by way of writing thank you notes.
 It’s an incredible task every time the participants do it, for the thank you notes would elicit the most gentle and heartfelt of responses from others out of all the other tasks in the program.

 Thank-you notes are a powerful way to express your love and gratitude for others.
 I think that there is no better thing than to openly express gratitude to someone whom you feel grateful for.

-This is why I often express gratitude openly on PE, as well as on my Facebook page.
+This is why I often express gratitude openly on PE.
 I would often thank all of you angels for being in my life; at the same time I receive daily messages of love, support, and encouragement from all of you.
 The pursuit of my work is independent of whether I receive these words of appreciation, yet they undoubtedly fuel me in my journey and growth, because it touches me to know that you guys care.

 Today, your task is to express your appreciation to others.

 Your Task: Write Thank-You Notes to People You Appreciate

 - Identify 3 people you appreciate.
 It could be for something that each of them have done for you or said to you at one point or another.
 It could be for something major or something small.

 - Write thank-you notes to each of the 3 people.